 Any homeowner who is handy and willing to do many hours of work and invest enough money can insulate a home well enough to greatly lower their utility bills.
 They must do dozens of small things all over the house and probably a few large ones.
 This website can show you how to do them.
 You should do them yourself because for most of them, hiring someone would not be a good investment.

 I am Walter Brant.
-I have been a handyman in D.C. and nearby Maryland for decades, mostly restoring and repairing very old houses.
-I have been learning about home energy conservation from what I see on houses.
-I have seen many places where utilities are being wasted and the homeowners are unaware of it, and I have been taking notes since before I had a computer (I used a typewriter!).
-I have also been studying website design for a long time.
+I have been a handyman in D.C. and nearby Maryland for decades, mainly restoring and repairing very old houses.
+I have been learning about home energy conservation from what I see on houses, noticing the places where utilities are being wasted, and I have taken notes since before I had a computer.

 I am now writing web pages on these home energy conservation topics: Watering Lawns and Gardens; Kitchens; Outdoor Lighting; Central Heating; Balancing Temperature Differences Throughout the House; Indoor Lighting, and Mobile Homes.
 Where I live there are no mobile homes, I am getting information from websites written by state energy offices.

-If you are not afraid to make plenty of trial-and-error mistakes and not afraid to climb a ladder, you can learn to insulate a home and to use many other ways to save energy, and you will greatly lower your utility bills.
+If you are not afraid to make a few trial-and-error mistakes and not afraid to climb a ladder, you can learn to insulate a home and to use many other ways to save energy, and you will greatly lower your utility bills.